How it works

 Don't want to pick individual players?
 StarTrader offers ETFs: bundled positions that give you exposure to an entire team, a position group (e.g., "NFL Running Backs"), or a division.
 ETFs are available to all subscription tiers.

-When a new player enters the platform (a highly anticipated rookie, a mid-season trade acquisition), they debut through an IPO (Initial Player Offering).
-Getting in on an IPO means buying shares before the market has fully priced in the player's potential.
+IPOs aren't live yet, but here's the plan.
+When a new player enters the platform (a highly anticipated rookie, a mid-season trade acquisition), they'll debut through an IPO (Initial Player Offering).
+Getting in on an IPO will mean buying shares before the market has fully priced in the player's potential.

 | Tier | IPO Access |